swoicik/swoicik.github.io/_posts/2021-11-12-november-portfolio-updates.md

 | MATIC - Polygon             | 6.89%       |
 | XLM - Stellar               | 0.52%       |

-If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/21) or message me on [twitter](https://twitter.com/swoicik).
+If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/22) or message me on [twitter](https://twitter.com/swoicik).
 I will be posting more updates in the future.

 **One last thing before you go...** I am laucnhing a new community around investing called Credo Community.
-Credo Membership is currently free for the first 25 members.
+Credo Membership is currently free for members.
 [Click here](https://community.investwithcredo.com/home) to learn more and join.